JDMF19/DapperGlib/README.md

 NewActor.Update();

 ```
-If you want to update only specific properties you can pass an anonymous object to the Update function
+If you want to update only specific properties you can pass an anonymous object to the Update method

 ```C#
 NewActor.Update(new